-Functional Evaluation Criteria Weight Min.
-Score 1.1 Team composition (par 1.1 of ToR and Annexures B and B1): 1= Proposed team does not meet the empowerment criteria.
-3= Proposed team meets the empowerment criteria and achieved 50% or more in at least 2 criteria.
-3 9

-Functional Evaluation Criteria Min.
-Score 1.2 Evaluation specialist/Project Manager (par 1.1.2 of ToR): 1= The evaluation specialist(s) does/do not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
+Fund ctional Evaluation Criteria Weight Min.
+Score 1.1 Team composition (par 1.1 of TOR and Annexures B and B1) 1= Proposed team does not meet the empowerment criteria.
+3= Proposed team meets the empowerment criteria.
+4= Proposed team meets the empowerment criteria and achieved 50% or more in at least 2 criteria.
+9 1.2 Evaluation specialist (par.
+1.1.2 of TOR): 1= The evaluation specialist(s) does/do not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
 3= The evaluation specialist(s) meet(s) all the minimum experience and qualifications requirements.
 4= The evaluation specialist(s) exceed(s) the minimum experience or qualifications requirements.
+3 9

-3 9 1.3 Sector expert(s) (par 1.1.2 of ToR): 1= The sector expert(s) do/does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
+Fund ctional Evaluation Criteria Weight Min.
+Score 1.3 Sector expert(s) (par 1.1.2 of TOR) 1= The sector expert(s) do/does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
 3= The sector expert(s) meet(s) all the minimum experience and qualifications requirements.
-4= The sector expert(s) exceed(s) the minimum experience or qualifications requirements 9 1.4 Other expert(s) (par 1.1.2 of ToR): 1= The expert(s) do/does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
+4= The sector expert(s) exceed(s) the minimum experience or qualifications requirements.
+3 9 1.4 Project Manager (s) (par 1.1.2 of TOR) 1= The project manager does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
+3= The project manager meets all of the minimum experience and qualifications requirements.
+4= The project manager exceeds the minimum experience or qualifications requirements 3 9 1.5 Other expert(s) (par 1.1.2 of TOR) 1= The expert(s) do/does not meet the minimum requirements for either experience or qualifications, or did not submit verifiable references, or did not submit written confirmation of availability for project.
 3= The expert(s) meet(s) all the minimum experience and qualifications requirements.
 4= The expert(s) exceed(s) the minimum experience or qualifications requirements.
 3 9

-Combines score for all experts - All experts must meet minimum criteria stipulated above to receive a score of 3.
+\\ Combined score for all experts - All experts must meet minimum criteria stipulated above to receive a score of 3.